On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Gaussian approximation of the discrete RFIC partition function

-Taking the $\log$, dividing by $N$ and sending $N$ to infinity, we get from \eqref{eq:convFdisc}:
+Taking the $\log$, dividing by $N$ and sending $N$ to infinity, \eqref{eq:convFdisc} yields that:

 using the law of large numbers for the last term.
-The lemma follows via a minimization over the couplings $(h, h')$ of $\nu$ and $\nu'$, and by exchanging the roles of $\nu$ and $\nu'$. \end{proof}
+The lemma follows via a minimization over the couplings of $\nu$ and $\nu'$, and by exchanging the roles of $\nu$ and $\nu'$. \end{proof}

 Since this lemma provides a bound which is uniform in $J$, it seems useless for our purpose.
 It will however become crucial once we have introduced the main idea of the present section, which is to make a \emph{coarse graining of the Ising chain}.
 This coarse-graining bears some similarities with the procedure used in the previous section to link the continuum RFIC to the Gaussian disorder discrete RFIC.
+It is also reminiscent of the block spin transform in the context of the renormalization group approach.
 We pick $L\in\bbN$.
-For every $N\in \bbN$, we "rigidify" the RFIC on $\{1, \dots, NL\}$ by restricting it to configurations which exhibit spin changes only at locations $nL, n=1, \dots, N$.
-Then the collection $(\sigma_{nL})_{1\le n\le L}$ is itself distributed as a RFIC on $\{1, .\dots, N\}$ with disorder sequence $(h_n^{L})_{n\in\bbN}$ defined by $h_n^{L}:=\sum_{i=(n-1)L+1}^{nL} h_i$.
+For every $N\in \bbN$, we ``rigidify'' the RFIC on $\{1, \dots, NL\}$ by restricting it to configurations which exhibit spin changes only at locations $nL, n=1, \dots, N$.
+Then the collection $(\sigma_{nL})_{1\le n\le L}$ is itself distributed as a RFIC on $\{1, .\dots, N\}$ with disorder sequence $h^L= (h_n^{L})_{n\in\bbN}$ defined by $h_n^{L}:=\sum_{i=(n-1)L+1}^{nL} h_i$.
 We finally observe that this sequence is i.i.d., we denote its law by $\mu^{\ast L}$, it is the law of the sum of $L$ independent variables with law $\mu$.
-Our coarse-graining approach will yield comparison estimates on the free energy densities $F_\mu$ and $F_{\mu^{\ast L}}$, see Lemma \ref{th:lemcompFdiscrete}.
-The lower bound is straight-forward to obtain, while the upper bound requires some work.
+This coarse-graining approach will yield comparison estimates on the free energy densities $F_\mu$ and $F_{\mu^{\ast L}}$, see Lemma \ref{th:lemcompFdiscrete}.
+The lower bound is straight-forward to obtain, while the upper bound will require some work.

 With these estimates at hand, the proofs of Theorems \ref{th:mainL} and \ref{th:mainLpoly} will informally consist in the following approximations.
 We will let $L$ depend on $J$ and show, as $J\to\infty$ that: